 Ok – now we know what’s special about a GESB West State Super account, let’s take a look at …

-A few strategies we see work really well for clients with GESB West State products
+Financial advice strategies that we see work well for clients with GESB West State products

 1. Transitioning assets held personally into superannuation over time via a drawdown approach.